Ashurst Wood: Sports and recreation

 The John Pears Recreation Field and The Recreation Ground are the two recreational fields in Ashurst Wood.
 John Pears Recreation Field became council property when it was donated by local resident Mrs Pears as a memorial to her husband.
 The land covers just over two hectares and contains a pavilion, barbecue for public use, a tennis area, fenced-off play area and a basketball hoop.
 The field is maintained by the local council.
 The field used to be home to the Strawberry Fair which was an annual event held in the village, the first of which took place in 1978 and was opened by BBC Radio 2 DJ Don Moss.
 In 2003 the pavilion was burnt down in an act of arson.
 After some fundraising, steps were made to have a new one built.
 Construction was completed in 2005 and opened on 2 June.
 In more recent times the field has been used for "Ashstock", the annual village beer and music festival featuring local youth talent and real ale.

 The other recreational field known locally as The Rec, is where the Mid-Sussex Football League division 2 team Ashurst Wood F.C. plays its home games.
 The team was formed around the early 1920s.
 The recreation ground was also home to the village cricket team which had been running for over 100 years, but folded due to lack of participants in 1999.

 The Ashurst Wood Village Centre is a village hall which hosts dance, carpet bowls and the annual Christmas Market and Village Meeting.
 A recent addition to the Village Centre is the Ashurst Wood Village Council Offices and Meeting Room.

 Other facilities

 Ashurst Wood is served by Metrobus bus services, with destinations of Crawley, Royal Tunbridge Wells and Uckfield.
 There is a community funded bus service called EG Bus that provides a ride to East Grinstead for the elderly and disabled.
 The bus picks up people from various places in the village to take them to East Grinstead and relies on volunteer drivers.
-In the village there is Allan Martin Meats, an award-winning butchers shop.
+In the village there is Allan Martin Meats (formally Clifton Spencer from 1954 to 1987), an award-winning butchers shop.
 In 2008 the butchers provided meat for television chef Gordon Ramsay for a programme aired on Channel 4.